orkets/orkets/README.md

 ![DemoCreatorSnap_2023-09-26 09-58-33](https://github.com/orkets/orkets/assets/111442711/88dae496-7aa7-4b87-a5c3-450ba4f71725)

-# You can skip the following step by using stegcracker to open the aa.jpg file and it would get the password immediately but i thought why not trying to solve it :) #
+## You can skip the following step by using stegcracker to open the aa.jpg file and it would get the password immediately but i thought why not trying to solve it :) ##

 ![DemoCreatorSnap_2023-09-26 10-16-25](https://github.com/orkets/orkets/assets/111442711/9aab7a50-bafc-4274-b8b3-546f6905a811)

+Le'ts get back to the error

-### Solving the error during opening the Leave_me_alone.png file ###
+## Solving the error during opening the Leave_me_alone.png file ##
 file extension is png but there's an error occuring so it means the headers of the file could potentially be damaged so I used hexeditor

 Indeed, as evident from the initial line, the file header isn't formatted as a PNG.
 To address this, i did a brief online search for **PNG hex header** to locate the necessary information